-She stands at just five and one half inches tall, sleeps in a fish bowl and is the winner of two Gold Medals for her native USSR in Hippocampus Dressage (occasionally referred to as "Seahorse Ballet.")
-She’s our spectacular specter, the one - the only, Deloris Glymph the Phantasmal Aquatic Nymph!
+She stands at just five and one half inches tall, sleeps in a fish bowl and is the winner of two Gold Medals for her native USSR in Hippocampus Dressage (occasionally referred to as "Seahorse Ballet").
+She’s our spectacular specter, our penumbral presence the one - the only Deloris Glymph the Phantasmal Aquatic Nymph!

-Dolly was compelled to flee St. Petersburg disguised as a slice of invisible cheese52.
-Upon arrival in the New World she established herself as the Prima-Phantasma-Acrobata-Assoluta-Microtata, a title she retains TO THIS DAY.
+Due to an unfortunate scandal involving multiple accusations of "inappropriate touching" Dolly was compelled to flee St. Petersburg disguised as a slice of invisible cheese52.
+Soon after her arrival she established herself as the Prima-Phantasma-Acrobata-Assoluta-Microtata, a title she retains TO THIS DAY.